Iron Crown Enterprises

-Iron Crown Enterprises (ICE) is a publishing company that has produced role playing, board, miniature, and collectible card games since 1980.
+Iron Crown Enterprises (ICE) is an American publishing company that has produced role playing, board, miniature, and collectible card games since 1980.
 Many of ICE's better-known products were related to J. R. R. Tolkien's world of Middle-earth, but the Rolemaster rules system, and its science-fiction equivalent, Space Master, have been the foundation of ICE's business.

 History

 Early years and Rolemaster

 Pete Fenlon was running a six-year Dungeons & Dragons campaign set in Middle-earth while he was attending college in the late 1970s, when he started developing unique house rules with S. Coleman Charlton and Kurt Fischer.
 After graduating from the University of Virginia in 1980, they wanted to make a business out of their special game rules, so they founded Iron Crown Enterprises (ICE), named after a regalia from Middle-earth.
 Aside from Fenlon and Charlton, ICE originally included Richard H. Britton, Terry K. Amthor, Bruce Shelley, Bruce Neidlinger, Kurt Fischer, Heike Kubasch, and Olivia Johnston, amongst others.
 The company originally only had a few full-time staff, relying on volunteer work from the other founders until income increased and they could be brought on as employees.

 ICE soon published its first three game products: Arms Law (1980), The Iron Wind (1980), and Manassas (1981).
 Arms Law was the first release including the house rules from the University of Virginia days, which began Rolemaster as an alternate system for combat in AD&D rather than a standalone role-playing game.
 The Iron Wind was a campaign for any fantasy role-playing game taking place on a fantastic island, and although it did not receive supplements, for years it would come to be considered the first release from ICE in their Loremaster campaign setting.
 Manassas, by Rick Britton, was a wargame set during the American Civil War in the ICE home state of Virginia.

 ICE's series of rules supplements, beginning with Arms Law, were intended to serve as modular add-ons to other RPG systems offering greater detail.
 Arms Law was followed by Spell Law (1982), Character Law (1982), and Campaign Law (1984).
 In time, these supplements were tied together to form an RPG system of their own, Rolemaster.
 Concurrent with the rules supplements, ICE began releasing world campaign content materials in what was originally called the Loremaster series, beginning with The Iron Wind.